 - i.
 An empty pan shall be placed on each side of the divider to receive the discharge from the chutes. - j.
 The contents of the second pan shall be poured evenly along the entire length of the hopper. - k.
-The contents of one of the two pans into which the seed has passed shall then be setaside.
-If the weight of seed in the
+The contents of one of the two pans into which the seed has passed shall then be set aside.
+If the weight of seed in the other pan is still greater than the appropriate minimum weight prescribed in Part II below for the submitted sample, it may be submitted intact or it may be reduced further using procedures i.-k.

-1. If the weight of seed in either of the two pans at either h. or k. is less than the appropriate minimum weight prescribed in length of the hopper.

-Part II below for a submitted sample, the following procedures (m.-q.) shall be used.
+1. If the weight of seed in either of the two pans at either h. or k. is less than the appropriate minimum weight prescribed in Part II below for a submitted sample, the following procedures (m.-q.) shall be used.

 - m.
 An empty pan shall be placed on each side of the divider to receive the discharge from the chutes. - n.
 The contents of one of the pans shall be set aside.
-The contents of the other pan shallbe poured evenly along the entire o.
-One receiving pan and its contents shall then be removed and replaced with an emptypan.
+The contents of the other pan shall be poured evenly along the entire length of the hopper.

+o.
+One receiving pan and its contents shall then be removed and replaced with an empty pan.
 The other pan, with its contents, shall be left in place.